 Calls on Secretariat in liaison with Wetlands International to ensure that the EAAF Conservation Status Review updates feed into the global WPE updates.

-Calls on Partners to develop standardised guidance required for development and implementation of comprehensive national waterbird monitoring programmes.
+Calls on the Monitoring Task Force to develop standardised guidance required for development and implementation of comprehensive national waterbird monitoring programmes.

 Annex I. Overview of coverage of taxonomic groups of waterbirds included in the East Asian - Australasian Flyway Partnership (as per Appendix III of the Partnership Agreement) by Working Groups or Task Forces.